About the Founder · Execute Your Intentions, LLC · IKINGAI™

 Real Women, Real Stories

 Passed over for a promotion one too many times, Kinga chose entrepreneurship — liberation over one-sided loyalty.
-Building new networks, owning expertise, and helping others decide when it's time to start something new.
+Building new networks, owning expertise, and helping others decide when it is time to start something new.

 Read article →Soul Media Productions